Drive sales on autopilot with ecommerce-focused featuresSee Features

-So let’s dive into the peculiarities of SMS marketing and see how you can employ Short Message Service into your business strategy.
+Let’s dive into the particulars of SMS marketing and see how you can employ Short Message Service into your business strategy.

-An SMS Campaign is a mean of business marketing that enables you to interact with your customers via text.
-SMS campaigns have a lot in common with email campaigns.
-However, an SMS campaign is even more personal than email since people use text messages mostly for communication with their friends and family.
-Although SMS campaigns have limitations on visuals and character count (up to 160), this marketing channel is faster and more effective so far.
+An SMS campaign enables you to interact with your customers via text.
+They have a lot in common with email campaigns, but text marketing campaigns are even more personal than an email.
+This is because people use text messages mostly for communication with their friends and family.

-Like email marketing, in SMS marketing you can send different messages to your audience.
-SMS text messages that confirm transactions, inform about shipping, remind about abandoned carts are automated.
-They are being sent only when triggered and only to customers who trigger them.
+Like email marketing, SMS marketing can be segmented so you can send different messages to your audience.
+Automated text messages that confirm transactions, inform about shipping, and remind about abandoned carts are automated.
+They are sent only when triggered and only to customers who trigger them.

-Meanwhile, SMS campaigns like email campaigns, are initiated from your side.
+Like emails, successful SMS campaigns can be automated.
 You create a campaign, pick an audience/segment of recipients and send it out to the list you just selected.

 You can’t send your SMS campaign simply by using your mobile phone.
-First of all, you have to find an SMS marketing provider.
-There is a list of tools that might help you with that.
-Omnisend is one of the best candidates for that, mostly because of sales-per-campaign reporting.
+Instead, you have to find an SMS marketing provider—our list of SMS marketing tools can help with that.
+Omnisend offers automated SMS campaigns that integrate with your emails, and also includes sales-per-campaign reporting.

 You could use SMS campaigns solely to deliver critical and time-sensitive messages at every step of the customer journey.
-However, the best practice shows that short text messages are incredibly effective when combining them with other communication channels, like email, Facebook retargeting, etc.
+However, best practice shows that short text messages are incredibly effective when combining them with other communication channels, like email and Facebook retargeting.

 For example, SMS campaigns to non-openers.
-Firstly, you launch your email campaign, the next day you segment your subscribers who didn’t open your email and send them an SMS.
-Here’s how to do it step by step with Omnisend.
+Firstly, you launch your email campaign, the next day your text campaign sends an SMS to subscribers who didn’t open your email —which you can do step by step with Omnisend.

-An SMS marketing channel is more expensive than email, so it’s worth trying to reach out to your customers initially via email and then send SMS messages only to those who missed out to open an email.
 Simultaneously, you may also launch Facebook retargeting to the same audience.
-This way you will get more touchpoints with your customers and it will be easier to convince them to shop with you.
-Follow the link to more omnichannel marketing ideas.
+This way you will get more touchpoints with your customers and it will be easier to convince them to shop with you—particularly with holiday campaigns.

 Hi!
 It’s [brand name].
 Your 10% off code is: [code] Shop now: [link] Text us at [phone number] if you have any questions!